jcarlini-dot/GammaPBHPlotter/paper/paper.md

 mass of the electron, and $\frac{dN_{e^{+}}}{dE_{e^{+}}}$ is the differential spectrum of emitted electrons/positrons.
-In addition to the previously mentioned components, gamma rays can be produced through pair-annihilation of positrons with interstellar-medium electrons.
+In addition to the previously mentioned components, gamma rays can be produced through pair-annihilation of positrons with interstellar medium electrons.
 This is known as in-flight annihilation and its differential spectrum is given by Eq.
 [2](#eq:IARate):